 The final vote took place after days of testimony and reflection, question and answer, and thoughtful meditation from the members of the General Assembly.
-HRC congratulates the Presbyterian Church USA on opening its doors to LGBT individuals, couples and families.
+The Human Rights Campaign (HRC) congratulates the Presbyterian Church USA on opening its doors to LGBT individuals, couples and families.

 Groves added, "HRC remains committed to doing all we can to help the Presbyterian (USA) reach the finish line as it moves into the next phase of seeking approval from presbyteries around the country.”
 The Presbyterian Church (USA) joins other mainline churches in sanctioning same-sex marriage.
 In a survey conducted by the Pew Research Center in February, 62% of mainline Protestants said they favor of marriage equality.

 The Human Rights Campaign is America’s largest civil rights organization working to achieve lesbian, gay, bisexual and transgender equality.
 By inspiring and engaging all Americans, HRC strives to end discrimination against LGBT citizens and realize a nation that achieves fundamental fairness and equality for all.